40 Amazing First Date Ideas for People Over 40

 By the time your 40th birthday rolls around, odds are you’ve had enough dinner-and-a-movie dates to last a lifetime.
 And while putting yourself out there, whether after years of being single or a recent breakup, can be nerve-racking, dating itself shouldn’t be.

 With that in mind, we’ve compiled a list of amazing first date ideas for people over 40 still looking to find their perfect pairing, each infinitely more exciting than awkwardly listing siblings and favorite bands as the previews roll in a theater.
-And for more ways to ace your date night, don’t miss The 20 Questions You Should Never Ask On a First Date.
+And if you’re already worried about date number two, check out the 40 Irresistible Second Date Ideas.

 Go on a hike.